REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Discussion

-Glaucoma will lead to degeneration around the optic disc region, such as vertical cup-disk ratio expansion, optic disc bleeding, optic nerve rim notching and other signs (\cite{aung2016asia}).
-Hence 7 teams predicted the glaucoma using the local optic disc region.
-Among them, the CBMIBrand team cropped multi-scale patches around the optic disc to simulate the different sizes of optic discs collected in different sample images.
-The MIG team utilized not only the local patch of the optic disc area, but also a whole image, which condering both local and global information of the fundus images.
-The network archiectures used of these teams in glaucoma classification task include EfficinetNet, ResNet, DenseNet, VGG, encoder module of U-Net, which are the common and efficient convolutional neural networks for image classification.
-In addition, the ALISR team adopted a CSPNet to mitigate the problem that previous works require heavy inference computations from the network architecture perspective.
-The solution to alleviate computational stress in the application of AI technology is a valuable topic (\cite{wang2020cspnet}).
-In addition to discussing the results of the participating teams, we also calculated the predicted results for glaucoma by vCDR values.
-From Figs.~\ref{fig:task1-roc-online} and~\ref{fig:task1-roc-onsite}, we can see that the glaucoma prediction of vCDR-based method is worse than that of AI methods based on the images.
-In KOWA data (online set), the AUC of Pami-G team with the best performance among the participating teams is 0.1025 higher than that of vCDR-based method.
-Similarly, in Topcon data (onsite set), the AUC of the best team-VUNO EYE TEAM is 0.1256 higher than that of vCDR-based method.
+\textit{Classification of clinical glaucoma.} Glaucoma will lead to degeneration around the optic disc region, such as vCDR expansion, optic disc bleeding, optic nerve rim notching and other signs (\cite{aung2016asia}).
+Hence, 6 of 7 teams predicted the glaucoma considering the local optic disc region.
+Among them, the MIG team utilized not only the local region of the optic disc, but also the whole fundus image.
+The abundant global and local features can improve the model's performance.
+The network architectures used in the glaucoma classification task included EfficientNet, variants of ResNet, VGG, and DenseNet, which are the most common and conventional neural networks for image classification.
+Among them, the ALISR team adopted a cross-stage partial strategy to alleviate the problem of heavy inference computation.
+The solution to alleviate computational burden in the application of AI technology is a valuable topic (\cite{wang2020cspnet}).
+From Table~\ref{tab:task1}, we can see that the glaucoma classification results obtained from CFP with AI are superior to those obtained using vCDR value directly, which is the key indicator in glaucoma screening, indicating that deep learning methods may advance the state of the art in glaucoma screening.